 The funny thing about bad breath is that you are usually the last to know.
 Most of the time, the solution is easy.
 You grab the bottle of mouthwash or unwrap that new roll of breath mints.
 But what if you could minimize the chances of bad breath?
 For that to happen, you need to know the causes of bad breath.

 Most of the time, but not always, bad breath has a lot to do with how well you practice good dental hygiene.
 Leaving behind increasingly smelly food particles does nothing to freshen your breath.
 The problems can go deeper, however.
 Experts estimate that eight-five to ninety percent of cases of halitosis, which is the clinical name for bad breath, have their origins in your mouth.
+Fortunately, our team at Lovett Dental Upper Kirby can help you with bad breath.
+To make an appointment with our expert team or ask about the causes of bad breath, please contact us today by calling 713-490-8888.

 What Is Bad Breath?